 All middle tree roots are top tree leaves.
-As a consequence of the middle tree merging procedure described below, each top tree consists of at most $2\log n$ top tree leaves.
-Each top tree node $x$ maintains pointers to its parent (or the local tree root if $x$ is the top tree root) and children, approximate counters, a visiting bit and a bitmap of $(i, t)$ pairs indicating whether a local tree leaf with $(i, t)$-status appears in the subtree of $x$.
+As a consequence of the middle tree reduction procedure described below, each top tree has at most $4\log n$ top tree leaves.
+Each top tree node $x$ maintains pointers to its parent and children, approximate counters, and a bitmap of $(i, t)$ pairs indicating whether a local tree leaf with $(i, t)$-status appears in the subtree of $x$.

-Whenever the middle tree joining procedure is performed, the entire top tree is immediately rebuilt.
+Whenever we invoke the Middle Tree Reduction procedure, the entire top tree is rebuilt.